CognizantOpenSource/maqs-java/docs/JMAQS_1/appium/AppiumFAQ.md

 # <img src="resources/maqslogo.ico" height="32" width="32"> Appium FAQ

 ## What Browsers can I use?
-- Any browser that has a IWebDriver.
+- Any browser that has a WebDriver.
 If you want to use a browser that JMAQS doesn't natively support you can just initialize the driver yourself.
 ```java
 this.setWebDriver(new OperaDriver("path_to_opera_driver.exe"));